Share this post on:

 Characteristics:

-• It notices the fine distinctions between things and creates categories and sub-categories to classify everything accurately and precisely.
+• You notice the fine distinctions between things and create categories and sub-categories to classify everything accurately and precisely.

-• Likes to learn for the sake of learning.
+• You like to learn for the sake of learning.

 The Feeling (F) Function

-The Feeling function guides how people make decisions based on values.
-Introverted Feeling people have more subjective values.
-You found your decisions on principles and personal matters.
+The Feeling Function guides how people make decisions based on values.
+Introverted Feeling people base decisions on principles and personal matters.
 At the same time, Extraverted Feeling people are more objective and base their decisions on considering other people’s feelings and socially acceptable values.

 Characteristics: